MathewAlexander/web_similarity/README.md

 ## To run the project locally

-cd into the projec folder and execute the below command from the terminal
+cd into the project folder and execute the below command from the terminal

 ```
 pip install -r requirements.txt